Sony A6600: settings, tips and tricks

 Del.
 Regist.
 AF Area:

-Deletes the focusing frame position that was registered using AF Area Registration.
+Deletes the focusing frame position that was registered using the AF Area Registration.

 AF Area Auto Clear: